MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: : Study-Level Evaluation

-\begin{itemize}[leftmargin=1.3em, topsep=2pt, itemsep=2pt] \item \textbf{Track A: Viewer-Only.} A test of pure full-study visual perception.
-Aligning with the first layer of our runtime architecture, methods use \framework{} to drive 3D Slicer using only primitive tools (e.g., series selection, scrolling, windowing).
-By excluding expert tools, this track focuses on visual search, slice-to-slice synthesis, and sequence-level reasoning rather than tool engineering. \item \textbf{Track B: Tool-Use.} The main systems track, allowing unrestricted access to expert modules and evidence tools via \framework{}.
-This track opens up the advanced layers of the runtime, testing whether a model can decide when an expert tool (like the MONAI pack) is needed, set parameters, and integrate the returned artifacts back into the diagnostic trajectory. \item \textbf{Track C: Open-Method.} Methods may bypass \framework{} entirely and use any alternative pipeline that consumes the raw cases and outputs the canonical answer schema.
+\begin{itemize}[leftmargin=1.3em, topsep=2pt, itemsep=2pt] \item \textbf{Track A: Viewer-Native.} A test of viewer-native study inspection without specialized analysis functions.
+Aligning with the first layer of our runtime architecture, methods use \framework{} to drive the relevant medical viewer using only primitive viewer-native actions, such as series selection, scrolling, windowing, and basic prealigned foreground/background fusion in 3D Slicer, or slide loading, panning, zooming, and viewport capture in QuPath.
+By excluding specialized analysis functions, this track focuses on visual search, slice-to-slice or region-to-region synthesis, and evidence acquisition rather than configuring specialized functions. \item \textbf{Track B: Advanced Operations.} The main systems track, allowing access to advanced operations via \framework{} where such operations are defined.
+Here, \textit{advanced operations} refer to specialized functions beyond viewer-native inspection that require the agent to invoke, configure, and verify algorithm- or model-backed functionality inside professional medical imaging software, including segmentation operators, registration workflows, and automated expert-model workflows such as 3D VISTA.
+This track tests whether a model can decide when such an operation is needed, set parameters, preserve the returned artifacts in software state, and integrate them back into the diagnostic trajectory. \item \textbf{Track C: Runtime-agnostic.} Methods are not required to use \framework{} and may use any alternative pipeline that consumes the raw cases and outputs the canonical answer and evidence schema.
 We include this track to ensure the benchmark remains a universal standard rather than just a test of our specific runtime.
-This leaves room for future full-study paradigms such as native 3D foundation models, study compression encoders, or non-Slicer pipelines. \end{itemize}
+This leaves room for future full-study paradigms. \end{itemize} \paragraph{Scoring metrics.} We report three metric types. \textbf{Task} is the module primary answer score.
+For LUMIERE, UCSF-PDGM, and BRACS, \textbf{Task} is single-label accuracy.
+For CAMELYON17, \textbf{Task} is exact-match accuracy over tumor presence and largest-metastasis category.
+For NSCLC, \textbf{Task} is the partial score \#correct/5 over tumor location, pathological T stage, pathological N stage, histology, and grade. \textbf{Strict} is the evidence-constrained version of \textbf{Task}: if the module-specific evidence gate passes, \textbf{Strict} equals \textbf{Task}; otherwise \textbf{Strict} is 0.
+Evidence gates are deterministic and may use key-slice offsets, source-series provenance, lesion-status fields, RAS points, or WSI coordinates depending on the module. \textbf{Loc.} is reported separately when spatial ground truth is available and measures coordinate localization under the module-specific denominator.